Aonrud/Irish-Electoral-Parties/README.md

 ## Data

-The party information is collated in [`parties.csv`](parties.csv).
+The party information is collated in [`docs/parties.csv`](docs/parties.csv).
 The diagram draws its information directly from this file, and will include an information box when an entry is clicked if a Wikipedia link is included.

 ### Contributing